 - Vanilla extract: There’s a full tablespoon of vanilla extract in the cake AND in the frosting.
 This is not a mistake!
 Be sure to use pure vanilla extract for the best flavor too.

 - Butter: You’ll need five sticks of butter to make the frosting and cake layers.
-Set the butter on the counter about an hour before making the cake.
+Set the butter on the counter about an hour or so before making the cake.
 You need the butter to be at room temperature before beginning the recipe.

 - Granulated sugar: Sweetens the batter without altering the flavor.